 Notable custodial services

 If you prefer to keep things simple and don’t mind a third party between you and your crypto, custodial wallet provider options are plentiful.
-In fact, most companies providing custodial wallet services are well-known and established crypto exchanges like Coinbase, Kraken, Crypto.com and FTX.
+In fact, most companies providing custodial wallet services are well-known and established crypto exchanges like Coinbase, Kraken and Crypto.com.

 What is a non-custodial wallet?

 - Fast and easy to create new wallets

 - Funds won't be impacted in cases of exchange hacks

 - No KYC or AML process necessary for creating/storing

 - More advanced functions and features available than custodial services